Termites: Profile and Information

 Termites have long been a delicacy in the diet of many human cultures and have found a place in many traditional organic medicines.

-Several hundred of termite species are economically significant as pests that may cause severe damage to crops, buildings, or plantation forests.
+Several hundred termite species are economically significant as pests that may cause severe damage to crops, buildings, or plantation forests.

 Etymology